DAISI: Data Assimilation with Inverse Sampling using Stochastic Interpolants: Method

 \subsection{Related Works}

 Early work on diffusion priors for data assimilation includes Score-based Data Assimilation (SDA) \cite{rozet2023score}, which learns the score of full trajectories to perform smoothing without an explicit forecast model.
-While effective, it is memory-intensive and scales poorly for filtering.
+While effective, it is memory-intensive and scales poorly to the size of the filtering window.
+Adapting it to online filtering requires truncating the observation window, introducing a bias.

-Closer to our setting, Yang et al. \cite{yang2025generative} address linear filtering by guiding a pre-trained diffusion model using both forecasts and observations.
+Closer to our setting, \citet{yang2025generative} address linear filtering by guiding a pre-trained diffusion model using both forecasts and observations.
 Instead of solving the backward SDE, they rely on SDEdit \cite{meng2022sdedit}, which partially inverts a sample by re-noising it, and incorporate observations via RePaint \cite{lugmayr2022repaint}, an iterative noising-denoising procedure.
 Together, these steps create a trade-off between preserving forecast information and enforcing the conditioning.
 In Appendix~\ref{app:sqg_ablation}, we show that replacing the backward SDE with SDEdit leads to substantially worse results.

 The Ensemble Score Filter (EnSF) \cite{bao2024ensemble} replaces the learned score with an analytical approximation, enabling training-free assimilation of nonlinear observations.
 However, it struggles in sparse settings due to the lack of a learned structure.
 An extension of EnSF in latent-space \cite{si2025latentensf} partially addresses this; however, this does not easily amortize over observation models and its results depend heavily on the quality of the trained autoencoder.
-EnSF and its variants have been applied to the SQG model \cite{bao2025nonlinear, yin2024scalable, liang2025ensemble}, and extensions with Gaussian mixture score approximations \cite{zhang2025iensf} and problem-dependent data coupling \cite{transue2025flow} have been proposed.
+EnSF and its variants have been applied to the Surface Quasi-Geostrophic model \cite{bao2025nonlinear, yin2024scalable, liang2025ensemble}, and extensions with Gaussian mixture score approximations \cite{zhang2025iensf} and problem-dependent data coupling \cite{transue2025flow} have been proposed.

-Finally, recent works explore guidance for diffusion-based forecasting models.
-For instance, FlowDAS \cite{chen2025flowdas} employs stochastic interpolants, while \cite{savary2025training} uses guidance and particle filters to steer the GenCast model \cite{gencast}.
-These methods depend heavily on the accuracy of the learned one-step forecast distribution $p(\vx_{n+1}|\vx_n)$.
-When this distribution is too concentrated, the model effectively ``expects" the next state to lie within a narrow range, and struggles to correct toward observations that fall outside it.
-Because DAISI learns the marginal distribution instead, it is less prone to such failures.